 Rice is tired of moral victories.
 The coaching staff has made that abundantly clear following their close loss to Army in Week 1.
 The box score didn’t paint the home team in a favorable light, but the evidences of change in the right direction are abundant.

 The Owls’ non-conference slate was projected to be a grueling before the season began.
 No one would have batted an eye if Rice began the season 0-4.
 They’re not 0-4, they’re 0-2.
-And we’ve learned a lot about the potential this team has, hopefully avoiding any more injuries.Become a member and join The Roost.
-Stay plugged into the latest happenings in Rice Football with practice notes, player interviews and recruiting updates.
+And we’ve learned a lot about the potential this team has, hopefully avoiding any more injuries.Join The Roost.
+React to stories and news in the forum.
+Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
 We are your No. 1 source for Rice Athletics News.